Calcite Properties, Meaning, Facts and Photos

 Calcite soothes and balances emotions, promotes emotional well-being and strengthens mental clarity.

 It serves as a conduit for transforming negative feelings and emotions into positive ones.
-Its gentle energy can aid in releasing trauma, resentment and stagnant energy that may be obstructing personal growth.
+Its gentle energy can aid in releasing trauma, resentment and stagnant energy that may obstruct personal growth.

 Calcite has a comforting energy that promotes self-acceptance, encourages forgiveness and assists in letting go of past grievances.
 It works gently and slowly to bring emotional healing and restore harmony and equilibrium.

-Calcite is said to be beneficial for those studying subjects relating to arts and science.
-It encourages motivation, revitalisation and can also be used to balance and cleanse all seven chakras.
+Calcite is said to benefit those studying subjects related to the arts and sciences.
+It encourages motivation and revitalisation and can also be used to balance and cleanse all seven chakras.

 Article Pictures